wehlutyk/2016-09-daad-research-project/project.md

 This technique has been used by @morin_how_2013 in his study of how painted portraits change over the centuries, and by @miton_universal_2015 in their examination of the practice of bloodletting.
 A third approach crawls online content and communities in order to study the spread and propagation of representations in human networks.
 While earlier works were based on atomic propagation and exposure models where simple entities such as URLs and innovations were the central object [see @cointet_how_2007 for a discussion], this stream of research is increasingly modelling representations as deep objects with complexity of their own, improving on simpler virus-like models.
-Several works have now studied large quantities of meaningful sentences, showing that their propagation depends heavily on context [@bakshy_social_2009] and semantic content [@danescu-niculescu-mizil_you_2012], as well as on competition between items [@weng_competition_2012].
+Several works have now studied large quantities of meaningful sentences, showing that their propagation depends heavily on social context [@bakshy_social_2009] and semantic content [@danescu-niculescu-mizil_you_2012], as well as on competition between items [@weng_competition_2012].

 The wide array of disciplines studying these complimentary questions, and the variety of techniques used in the process testify to a major obstacle: collecting relevant data in usable amounts to analyse cultural evolution is not easy.